prabav639/311-NYC-Service-Request-Analysis/Readme.md

 1) ARIMA (Auto-regressive Integrated Moving Average)
 2) Prophet model by Facebook

-We are finally evaluating the models using the scikit learn's metrics:
+Finally, we are evaluating the models using the scikit learn's metrics:
 1) MAPE (Mean Absolute Percentage Error)
 2) MAE (Mean Absolute Error)